-olaparib plus abiraterone and niraparib-abiraterone are treatment options available in the first-line setting for patients with deleterious or suspected deleterious germline and/or somatic BRCA-mutated mCRPC in whom chemotherapy is not clinically indicated and who have not received a prior ARPi (in the mCSPC or nmCRPC setting), prior systemic therapy for mCRPC (except for < 4 months of abiraterone acetate plus prednisone for mCRPC), or prior poly-(ADP-ribose) polymerase (PARP) inhibitor (Note that both olaparib plus abiraterone and niraparib-abiraterone are under review for funding.)
+olaparib plus abiraterone and niraparib-abiraterone are treatment options available in the first-line setting for patients with deleterious or suspected deleterious germline and/or somatic BRCA-mutated mCRPC in whom chemotherapy is not clinically indicated and who have not received a prior ARPi (in the mCSPC or nmCRPC setting), prior systemic therapy for mCRPC (except for < 4 months of abiraterone acetate plus prednisone for mCRPC), or prior poly-(ADP-ribose) polymerase (PARP) inhibitor (Note that both niraparib-abiraterone is under review for funding.)

-- · chemotherapy with docetaxel

 - olaparib (in patients with deleterious or suspected deleterious germline and/or somatic mutations in the homologous recombination repair genes BRCA or ATM who have progressed following prior treatment with an ARAT)

+- chemotherapy with docetaxel

 - either of the following drugs:

 - o enzalutamide

 - o abiraterone plus prednisone.